Arts & Culture

 School of Music

 The UW–Madison School of Music is the home to a comprehensive selection of performance ensembles, bands, and programs such as the Black Music Ensemble, Concert Band, Concert Choir, Javanese Gamelan Ensemble, Varsity/Marching Band, Symphony Orchestra, University Opera, and Wind Ensemble, just to name a few.
 Many of these ensembles and bands are open to non-majors as well as majors and host numerous on-campus performances.

 University TheatreThe University Theatre presents stimulating theatre for audiences of all types and ages.
 The Theatre produces plays from ancient to modern times and integrates them into the academic curriculum.
 It also provides laboratory opportunities for student and faculty actors, designers, directors, and technicians.

 Wisconsin Film Festival

-Presented by the UW Arts Institute in association with the Department of Communication Arts, the Wisconsin Film Festival features 150 films in seven theaters over eight days every April.
+Presented by the UW Arts Institute in association with the Department of Communication Arts, the Wisconsin Film Festival features 150 film screenings over eight days every spring, making it the largest university-produced film festival in the nation.
 The festival gives students the opportunity to experience new American independent and world cinema premieres.